chnn/chrishenn-net/about.markdown

 This site is generated using [Jekyll](http://jekyllrb.com) and is served by [DigitalOcean](https://www.digitalocean.com/?refcode=1e64afc35633) (there's a ref code in that link.)
 It lives in a Git repository available [here](https://github.com/chenn/writing).

 You can contact me at chris@chrishenn.net.
-I'm also on [GitHub account](https://github.com/chenn).
+I'm also on [GitHub](https://github.com/chenn).